GoogleCloudPlatform/generative-ai/CONTRIBUTING.md

 Complete the following steps to register your GitHub account and be added as a contributor to this repository.

-1. Register your Github account at [go/github](https://goto.google.com/github)
+1. Register your GitHub account at [go/github](https://goto.google.com/github)

 1. Once you have registered, go to [go/github-googlecloudplatform](https://goto.google.com/github-googlecloudplatform)and request to join the GoogleCloudPlatform organization.
 Check the box "I need write access on a public repository".